Cbovell20/Python-Customer-Segmentation-Clustering/README.md

 - Collecting more data and re-evaluating the model to improve its accuracy

 # Outline
-Introduction
+- Introduction

-Overview of the project and its objectives
+- Overview of the project and its objectives
-Brief description of the dataset used and its attributes Data Exploration and Visualization
+- Brief description of the dataset used and its attributes
+- Data Exploration and Visualization

-Summary statistics of the dataset
+- Summary statistics of the dataset
-Data cleaning and preprocessing
+- Data cleaning and preprocessing
-Visualizing the distribution of each attribute Visualizing the relationship between attributes Identifying outliers and anomalies
+- Visualizing the distribution of each attribute
+- Visualizing the relationship between attributes
+- Identifying outliers and anomalies
-Feature Scaling and Selection
+- Feature Scaling and Selection

-Scaling the features using MinMaxScaler or StandardScaler Identifying relevant features using correlation matrix or PCA Clustering Algorithm and Model Training
+- Scaling the features using StandardScaler
+- Clustering Algorithm and Model Training

-Brief introduction to K-means clustering algorithm Choosing the optimal number of clusters using elbow method or silhouette score Implementing K-means algorithm using Scikit-learn Evaluating the model performance using inertia and silhouette score Visualizing the clusters and interpreting the results Conclusion and Future Work
+- Brief introduction to K-means clustering algorithm
+- Choosing the optimal number of clusters using elbow method or silhouette score
+- Implementing K-means algorithm using Scikit-learn
+- Evaluating the model performance using inertia and silhouette score
+- Visualizing the clusters and interpreting the results
+- Conclusion and Future Work

-Summary of the project and its key findings Limitations and challenges faced during the project Potential improvements and future work for the project
+- Summary of the project and its key findings
+- Potential improvements and future work for the project